Bun Burner 1500

 Please remember that the Iron Butt Association is dedicated to the sport of safe, long-distance motorcycle riding.
 It does not condone nor will it tolerate unsafe activities such as excessive speed (in many states, riding more than 20 miles per hour above the speed limit will also get you charged with reckless driving.
 Reckless driving is a serious charge in any jurisdiction.
 In many cases your motorcycle can be impounded and you will be required to return to court for a personal appearance at a hearing, irrespective of the distance you have to travel to appear or the hardship that it might entail.
 Few experiences in motorcycling are more memorable than an appearance in traffic court, particularly if your license hangs on the outcome), reckless motorcycle operation, riding while fatigued or otherwise impaired, the use of stimulants to maintain alertness, or any other activity that results in riders exceeding their personal limits.
 Any rider found to have engaged in these or other unsafe activities, as determined in the sole discretion of the IBA, will have the certification application refused.
 If the certification is already issued and we find out about these infractions after the fact, the certification will be revoked (if you read Motorcyclist Magazine, you may have seen them burning an IBA certification when we revoked the certification of a noted staffer's ride).
 For these purposes, the IBA will consider as an admission of violating this policy any public statements made by the participant that describe participation in unsafe activities during a ride subject to certification.

-STEP THREE: Collect and track FUEL receipts - THIS STEP IS CRITICAL!
+STEP TWO: Collect, photograph and track FUEL receipts - THIS STEP IS CRITICAL!

 Your ride starts from the location of your first computer generated receipt (preferably fuel):